Arsenal21/software-license-manager/software-license-manager/readme.txt

 https://www.tipsandtricks-hq.com/software-license-manager-plugin-for-wordpress

 == Changelog ==

+= 4.4.8 =
+- Sanitize the "edit_record" parameter in the "Edit License" menu.
+Thanks to WPScan team for pointing it out.
+- Integration with the WP Express Checkout plugin.

 = 4.4.7 =
 - It is recommended that you backup your license database before upgrading this version (just to be sure).